 Although Barbara was born and lived most of her life in Michigan, for many years she had known that her heart was in Arizona.
 Circumstances permitted Barbara and her husband to move there in 2000 after which a second major breakthrough occurred: “I knew I needed the space that is Arizona even though I enjoyed Michigan for many years.
 This physical space opened the way for me to see deeper within myself and also become aware that all is energy.”

 It is the beauty of this unseen part of our Universe that Barbara’s art expresses, a visual music.
 This is the space Louise MacDonald writes of in her art review: “All is surrounded by unknown space, a concept that forms the essence of Ragalyi's art and reflects the wide range of her inquiring mind.”

 Barbara’s hobbies are gardening and bird watching.
 She has been on tours to Trinidad, Tobago, Belize, Guatemala, Panama, Mexico, Ecuador, Galapagos Island, and Tanzania in pursuit of her bird watching hobby.
-She also volunteers at Montezuma Well National Monument to enjoy the local birds, visitors, and the outdoors.
+She volunteered at Montezuma Well National Monument for 17 years, enjoying the local birds, visitors, and the outdoors.
 Grand Canyon has been her favorite park since seeing pictures of it in Life magazine as a child.
 An 8-day rafting trip down the Colorado River through Grand Canyon is one of the highlights of her life.